costerton-biofilm-center/RNAseq_protocols/protocols/Trizol_extraction.md

 1. Spin down the samples for 30 min @ 13,000g in a pre-cooled centrifuge.
 2. Discard the supernatant.The RNA should form a clear/white-ish pellet.
 (May not be visible)
-3. Add 1mL 75-80% ice-cold ethanol.
+3. Add 900 uL 75-80% ice-cold ethanol.
 Dislodge pellet by vortexing or by "rubbing" the tube on a microcentrifuge tube rack
 4. Centrifuge again and repeat wash step.
 5. After final wash, air dry the pellet for ~10 mins.
 Less time for small pellet.
 Don't let the pellet dry out.
-6. Resuspend the pellet in 20-100uL nuclease free water.
+6. Resuspend the pellet in 10-75 uL nuclease free water, depending on pellet size.
-7. Measure concentration and store at -80C
+7. Measure concentration and store at -80C.